Rudy5ar/Traffic-sign-neural-network/README.md

 # Traffic Sign Recognition using Convolutional Neural Networks

-This project was completed as part of the **Neuronske Mreže** class at the Faculty of Sciences, University of Novi Sad in the second year of my studies.
+This project was completed as part of the **Neural Networks** class at the Faculty of Sciences, University of Novi Sad in the second year of my studies.
 The project uses a convolutional neural network (CNN) to recognize different traffic signs.
 The model is trained on a dataset of images and evaluated on a test set.

 ## Dataset